-Studies show that viewers think a demo video should be less than one minute or certainly less than 2 minutes and they’re trying to stay in that time frame.
-But the weakness of those studies is that the questions are so general.
+- Studies show that viewers think a demo video should be less than one minute or certainly less than 2 minutes and they’re trying to stay in that time frame.
+However, the weakness of those studies is that the questions are so general.
 What’s the product?
 How informational are the videos in their frame of reference when answering the question?

-The second reason is that the person in the video or who wrote the content of the video doesn’t know much if anything about the product they’re demoing.
+- The second reason is that the person in the video or who wrote the content of the video doesn’t know much if anything about the product they’re demoing.

 Aside from the tone my main complaint about most demo videos is that you don't learn from them... they tell you the obvious.